 The most common culprits behind the dreaded eye twitch are stress and fatigue.
 Other causes include:

 But is that twitch just annoying or can it be a sign of a more serious problem?
 Oculofacial plastic surgeon Julian D. Perry, MD, has your answer.

 Eye twitches are common and usually aren’t anything to worry about, says Dr. Perry.
 Most of the time, these unpredictable eye spasms will resolve on their own without any need for medical treatment.

 “Many patients worry this may represent a neurologic problem.
 They worry that something serious is going on, but that’s rarely the case,” Dr. Perry says.

 “Several things can cause one or both eyes to twitch and they can last for days to weeks, which can be very frustrating,” he says.
 “But these types of twitches are rarely a sign of a serious problem.”

-If eye twitching seems to be lasting for a long time or is becoming particularly bothersome, Dr. Perry recommends a visit to an eye doctor to make sure nothing more serious going on and to consider treatment options.
+If your eye twitching lingers for longer periods or becomes particularly bothersome, Dr. Perry recommends a visit to an eye doctor to make sure nothing more serious is going on.